 The highlight of the conference was a lively session which brought prosecutors from the UK, Italy, France, Slovenia and Canada together to discuss their experiences.
 Both the Italian prosecutor, Fabio de Pasquale and the Slovenian prosecutor, Goran Klemencic, spoke interestingly about the challenges of bringing politicians in office to trial.
 In Italy the main hurdles the prosecutor faced resulted from Parliament’s repeated amendments to the law, necessitating proceedings before the Constitutional Court, ultimately leading to the expiry of the limitation period.
 In Slovenia Mr Klemenic felt the danger of being drawn into party politics was their greatest challenge.
 He believed that a purely domestic corruption investigation would not have survived and it was the transnational nature of the corruption, involving a company in Finland, intermediaries in Austria and Slovenian Ministry of Defence officials and Prime Minister in office, which allowed charges to be brought.

 Corker Binning is a law firm specialising in fraud, regulatory and general criminal work of all types.
-For more information about our expertise, visit our Corruption and bribery page or call us on 0207 353 6000.
+For more information about our expertise, call us on 0207 353 6000.